devmaulikakbari/webForestTest/README.md

 Logout
-To logout, simply click on the logout button.
+To logout, simply click on the logout button for clearing localstorage and you can go back to loginpage.

 Technologies Used